 - 1. You must be aged 65 or older or disabled; - 2.
-You must own 50% or more of the property or cooperative unit, and live in the property; and - For tax year 2016, the total 2014 Federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than \$127,600 (there is a two-year look-back for eligibility).
-Such income threshold may increase for subsequent periods based on annual inflation adjustments.
+You must own 50% or more of the property or cooperative unit, and live in the property; and - 3.
+The total Federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than \$133,100 for the prior calendar year (e.g. eligibility for tax year 2019 based on 2017 income taxes), and such income threshold may increase for TY 2019 based on inflation adjustments.